Yankees vs. Cardinals Player Props Betting Odds

-Player prop bet options for Paul Goldschmidt, Gleyber Torres and others are listed when the St. Louis Cardinals host the New York Yankees at Busch Stadium on Friday (first pitch at 8:15 PM ET).
+Bookmakers have set player props for Paul Goldschmidt, Gleyber Torres and others when the St. Louis Cardinals host the New York Yankees at Busch Stadium on Saturday at 2:15 PM ET.

 Bet on this matchup or its props with BetMGM!